 Your first time trying something new can be pretty exciting, as you challenge yourself with the unknown and try something you have never done before.
 While there’s little harm in ordering a new dish at your favorite restaurant, there are some “first times” you want to approach with a little more caution.
-In particular, it’s always a good idea to do a little research and seek out professional experience before selling for your first home.
+In particular, it’s always a good idea to do a little research and seek out professional experience before selling your first home.
 Here are a few tips that are always a good place to start for anyone getting ready to sell.

 Prepare Your Home Once you’ve decided that you’re ready to sell, it’s a good idea to inspect your home, indoors and out, and analyze its shortcomings.
 Look for places where repairs are necessary, and determine if cosmetic touchups could be used to help enhance the strong points of your home.
 Buyers are looking for a clean, well-maintained home - so strive to give them exactly that.
-A home that’s “move in ready” is going to appeal to more to today’s buyers and may spend less time on the market as well as sell for a higher value than a home that is left in disrepair.
+A home that’s “move-in ready” is going to appeal to more to today’s buyers and may spend less time on the market as well as sell for a higher value than a home that is left in disrepair.
 A local agent can help you determine which projects should be addressed to maximize the value of the home.

 Pricing Is Critical Consider the comparables – these are the homes that have recently sold in your area that are similar to your home with regards to location, square footage, the size of the land, and features.
 Choosing the listing price of a home takes strategy and must take into consideration your personal goals for the sale.
 Pricing a home a little higher than what you expect to get might lead you to think that you have wiggle room to negotiate with buyers, but the reality is that a high initial price might scare away some buyers or they patiently wait as your home sits on the market, hoping to jump in once the asking price is reduced.
-Sometimes, strategy dictates that is beneficial to start with a lower asking price- this could spark significant buyer interest, and could even start a bidding war- a great option if you’re on a short timeline, or are concerned about other aspects of the deal.
+Sometimes, strategy dictates that is beneficial to start with a lower asking price- this could spark significant buyer interest, and could even start a bidding war a great option if you’re on a short timeline, or are concerned about other aspects of the deal.
 This is one of the most crucial parts of a successful sale.
 Working with an experienced agent, the current market, the data received from the comparables, and your defined goals will all be weighed when determining the pricing strategy.

 Negotiations